MilanStaffehl/TNG-Cluster-paper/README.md

 ## Recreating figures

 Below is a list of commands to fully recreate all figures of Staffehl et al. (2025), provided the corresponding data has been generated previously.

+Alongside the Python command to run the script, the slurm job submission batch scripts are provided.
+They are always located in the directory of the script in a `batch` subdirectory.
+Not every script requires execution on clusters, so not every command is accompanied by a batch script.

 > [!TIP]
 >
 > If you have created a figure previously and just wish to re-plot it with the same data (for example because you made visual changes), use the `--load-data` argument of the script instead of the `--to-file` argument to skip re-generating the plot data and instead load existing data from file.
+When using the `--load-data` option, no execution on clusters is required.

-- **Fig. 1:** gas mass and gas fraction vs. halo mass.
+- **Fig. 1:** Gas mass and gas fraction vs. halo mass. (batch script: `plotmasstrends.sh`)

   ```bash
   python ./scripts/mass_trends/plot_mass_trends.py -s TNG300-1 -p $N_PROCESSES --to-file
   ```

-- **Fig. 2:** temperature distribution across halos of TNG300.
+- **Fig. 2:** Temperature distribution across halos of TNG300. (batch script: `plothistfrac.sh`)

   ```bash
   python ./scripts/temperature_distributions/plot_temperature_distribution.py -s TNG300-1 -p $N_PROCESSES --to-file -c -d